What is a co-op nursery school?

 The board is divided into two sections: Executive and Administrative.

 An Executive board member must attend monthly meetings and participate in school decisions.
 In many ways, Executive board members can shape the direction and function of the school.
+There are many different positions for sorts of interests and skills you can bring to the school.

 How do I know what Board position would be a good fit for me?